OLC-Bioinformatics/redmine-docs/docs/analysis/gfa_retrieve.md

 - the below diagram is for a hybrid assembly in which incorrect Illumina reads were used.
 Illumina reads for an *Acinetobacter* isolate sequence were mapped to nanopore reads from a *Klebsiella* isolate sequence, which resulted in 93 contigs (instead of 3).
 You can see that the assembly is messy and very difficult to visualize/interpret.
 If your hybrid assembly looks like this, you should re-evaluate what sequences were used and/or speak with a bioinformatician.
 ![Bad Bandage](../img/bad_hybrid_assembly.jpg)

+### Bandage Tutorial

+The [Bandage wiki](https://github.com/rrwick/Bandage/wiki/Getting-started) has a great tutorial of how to load data, as well as descriptions on how to visualize and manipulate data.

 ### How long does it take?